Implementing the PAC (Polar Alignment Correction) Interface

 Conclusion

 The PAC interface provides a standardised way for clients (such as the KStars Polar Alignment Assistant) to apply mechanical polar-alignment corrections.
-Whether implementing a standalone correction device or adding PAC capability to an existing mount driver, the interface requires only six virtual methods and a small amount of property-forwarding boilerplate.
+Whether implementing a standalone correction device or adding PAC capability to an existing mount driver, the interface requires only a small set of virtual methods and a minimal amount of property-forwarding boilerplate.
+The optional PAC_CAN_HOME, PAC_HAS_BACKLASH, and PAC_CAN_SYNC capabilities allow more advanced hardware — such as the MLAstro RPA — to expose their full feature set through a single, consistent interface.

 For more information, refer to the INDI Library Documentation and the INDI Driver Development Guide.